PistoiaAlliance/Pistoia-Alliance-PGO/index.md

 *reuse* existing semantic resources (ontologies and controlled terminologies) as well as open source community software, rather than creating new ones.

 The initial goal of PGO is to provide enough coverage to represent essential entities, most frequently used or referred to when exchanging data.
+The project team initial focus is on the research and early development (R&ED) phase.

 **The key objectives are therefore**:
 - [x] Unambiguously identifying essential entities